serviejs/popsicle/README.md

 * **followRedirects** Disable redirects or use a function to accept `307`/`308` redirects (default: `true`)

 **Options using browser transport**

+The default plugins in the browser are `[stringify, headers, parse]`.
+Notice that unzipping and various stream parsing is not yet available in browsers.

 * **withCredentials** Send cookies with CORS requests (default: `false`)
 * **responseType** Set the XHR `responseType` (default: `undefined`)